 Investors and vacation / second home buyers, purchased 16% of all homes sold in August.

 The Florida Housing Market

-The number of closed sales transactions within the state of Florida has also declined (year-over-year) for seven straight months and for nine of the last 12 months.
-As of July August 2022, the number of individual closed sales declined by 16.5% to 36,263 transactions.
-Single family home sales were down by 15.8% while condominium & townhome sales declined by 20.3%.
+The number of closed sales transactions within the state of Florida has continued to decline on year-over-year basis.
+As of August 2023, the number of individual closed sales declined by 8.0% to 33,364 transactions.

 Closed Sales – Month by Month